donutboyband/SendFlowr/README.md

 - Building APIs with FastAPI (Python)
 - Playing with identity resolution and timing logic
 - Connecting services with Docker Compose
-- Writing a bit of C# for fun (connectors/consumers)
+- C# Connectors for processing incoming events into Canonical Events (connectors/consumers)

-The "theme" is email campaign timing and identity stitching, but the real goal was to get hands-on with the tech stack.
+The idea behind Sendflowr is outlined in `/SendFlowr-Why.md`.

 ## Why?